xerk-dot/xmr-quant/README.md

-# Monero Trading Bot with Darknet Market Sentiment Analysis
+# XMR Quant - Monero Algorithmic Trading System

-An algorithmic trading system for Monero (XMR) that combines traditional technical analysis with novel darknet marketplace sentiment monitoring.
-The core thesis: Monero adoption on darknet markets is a leading indicator of genuine privacy demand and price action.
+An indie quant project to (hopefully!) find alpha on Monero (XMR).

+## Why XMR?

+THESIS: An ensemble XGBoost classification system that ingests over 30 technical indicators simultaneously—price dynamics, momentum, moving averages, volatility, volume patterns, and cross-asset correlations with Bitcoin... and learns which combinations actually predict Monero price movements.
+The model outputs buy/sell/hold signals with confidence scores, turning what's normally a subjective synthesis of conflicting indicators into a quantifiable prediction.
+Machine learning excels at exactly the kind of multidimensional pattern recognition that makes manual indicator analysis mentally taxing.

+The core insight is simple: Monero correlates with Bitcoin but moves independently enough that direct application of BTC indicators misses crucial signals.
+The XGBoost model discovers which combinations matter across different market cycle phases (accumulation, markup, distribution, and markdown).
+The system retrains weekly because markets evolve, filters signals by confidence threshold, and provides feature importance rankings so you know what's actually driving decisions.
+The backtest results show this approach consistently identifies market inflection points better than watching indicators individually.

 ## Overview

-This is a multi-strategy ensemble trading bot designed to exploit several inefficiencies in the Monero market:
+This is a multi-strategy ensemble trading bot designed for Monero (XMR) markets:

-1. **Darknet Market Sentiment** - Primary signal source.
-Monitors cryptocurrency adoption trends across darknet marketplaces via Tor.
-Rising XMR acceptance rates and transaction volume on DNMs indicates increasing privacy demand before it reflects in spot price.
+1. **Market Cycle XGBoost** - Machine learning strategy using 30+ market cycle indicators (adapted from Bitcoin cycle indicators) to predict XMR price movements.
+Includes Pi Cycle, Mayer Multiple, Rainbow Chart, momentum indicators, volatility metrics, and cross-asset correlation with BTC.
+Uses XGBoost to learn complex patterns across all indicators simultaneously.
+See `docs/MARKET-CYCLE-XGBOOST.md` for details.

-2. **BTC-XMR Correlation Lag** - Secondary signal.
-Hypothesis: XMR may lag BTC price movements due to lower liquidity and fragmented exchange availability.
-The strategy tests for correlation with various lag periods to identify if a predictable relationship exists.
+2. **BTC-XMR Correlation** - Tests for correlation between Bitcoin and Monero price movements with dynamic lag detection.
+Hypothesis: XMR may lag BTC movements due to lower liquidity and fragmented exchange availability.
+Exploits correlation inefficiencies for entry signals.

-3. **News Sentiment Analysis** - LLM-based classification of crypto news from Twitter and GitHub activity, focusing on privacy/regulation narratives that affect XMR price.

-4. **Traditional Technical Analysis** - Trend following (EMA), mean reversion (RSI/BB), and XGBoost-based market regime detection.
+3. **Development Activity Analysis** - Monitors GitHub repositories (Monero, Zcash, other privacy coins) tracking PRs, commits, and contributor activity to assess feature readiness and crisis management patterns that may signal upcoming price catalysts.
+Uses sentiment analysis on development activity as a leading indicator.

 ## Repository Structure